-• Smallest unit of a substance consisting of 2 or more atoms held together by mutual "sharing" of electrons; very well-defined bonding.
+• Smallest unit of a substance consisting of 2 or more atoms held together by mutual "sharing" of electrons, i.e. "chemically"; very well-defined bonding.

-- Changing one atom in a molecule can make a huge difference eg chlorophyll in plants and hemoglobin in our blood only differ in the central atom (magnesium vs iron) - Chemical reaction when atoms rearrange to form different molecules.
+- Note that all compounds are molecules, but not all molecules are compounds. - Changing one atom in a molecule can make a huge difference eg chlorophyll in plants and hemoglobin in our blood only differ in the central atom (magnesium vs iron) - Chemical reaction when atoms rearrange to form different molecules.